qtnc/swan/docs/stdlib.md

 - Implicitly constructed when using (...,) notation
 - Operators: `[], +, *, in`
 - Comparison operators: `<, <=, ==, >=, >, !=` via compare

+Items in a tuple are indexed by their position, 0 being the first, 1 the second, etc.
+Negative indices count from the end, thus -1 indicates the last item, -2 the one before the last, etc.
+Indexing with a range, i.e. `tuple[2...5]` allow to return a subtuple.

 Methods: